Skip to main content

 The labels that Paligo generates, such as "tip" and "warning" are translated automatically for most languages.

-To add a title:
+To add a title to an admonition:

 1. Select the admonition element that you want to give a title.